-There on the porch she hesitated and thought of turning back to call on Olive who had not attended the meeting.
-She changed her mind and opened the door.
+There on the porch she hesitated and thought of turning back to call on Olive who had left the meeting early.
+Olive worried her; seemed to years ago.
+Dovey paused then changed her mind and opened the door.
 Or tried to.
 It was locked-again.
 Something Steward had recently begun that made her furious: bolting the house as though it were a bank too.
 Dovey was sure theirs was the only locked door in Ruby.
 What was he afraid of?
 She patted the dish under a pot of hosta and picked up the skeleton key.

 Before that first time, but never again, there was a sign.
 She had been upstairs tidying the little foreclosed house and paused to look through a bedroom window.
 Down below the leaf heavy trees were immobile as a painting.
 July.
 Dry.
 One hundred one degrees.
 Still, opening the windows would freshen the room that had been empty for a year.
 It took her a moment-a tap here, a yank or two-but she managed finally to raise the window all the way up and lean forward to see what was left of the garden.
 From her position in the window the trees hid most of the back yard and she stretched a bit to see beyond their spread.
 Then a mighty hand dug deep into a giant sack and threw fistfuls of petals into the air.
 Or so it seemed.
-Butterflies.
-A trembling highway of persimmon colored wings cut across the tree tops forever-then disappeared.
+Butterflies. tree tops forever--then disappeared.

 Later, as she sat in a rocker under those trees, he came by.

 She had never seen him before and did not recognize any local family in his features.
-He was walking quickly, as though late for an appointment, using this yard as a shortcut to some place else.
+At first she thought it was Menus, Harper's son, who drank.
+But this man was walking straight and quickly, as though late for an appointment, using this yard as a shortcut to some place else.
 Perhaps he heard the light cry of her rocker.
 Perhaps he wondered whether his trespass was safe.
 In any case, when he turned and saw her he smiled raising a palm in greeting.
-"Hello," she called.
+"Afternoon," she called.